How to identify Purpose of the Passage questions: Look for synonyms of purpose, such as objective, goal, and main strategy.

 For which of the following reasons did the author write the passage?

 The overall objective of the passage is which of the following?

-How to tackle it: Verbs, verbs, verbs.
-The purpose of a passage can often be summarized by a single descriptive verb.
+How to tackle them: Verbs, verbs, verbs.
+The purpose of a passage often can be summarized by a single descriptive verb.
 Ask yourself: What is the passage doing?
 Is it arguing a point?
 Or praising something the author likes?
-Or is it merely describing a person or place or event?
+Is it merely describing a person, place, or event?
 Often the answer choices

-will also start with verbs, and so once you've found the verb that best describes the passage's purpose, you're half done: all you need to do now is look for the one that fits your own mental description.
+will start with verbs: once you've found the verb that best describes the passage's purpose, you're half done: all you need to do now is look for the one that fits your own mental description.
 For example, if the passage is a description of a new species of bird, look for

 words that mean “describe”: explain, discuss, etc.

 Which of the following is the author’s main purpose?

 B) Argue . . .

 C) Persuade . . .